KILLER Tour 1972

 I honestly do not remember the opening act White Witch at all.
 I wish I did.
 I guess they weren't awful or amazing enough to leave an impression.

 Alice came out in his standard black leather 'corset' and fishnet stockings.
 The rest of the band was more glam rock with lots of glitter and sequins with shiny metallic pants and shirts.
 At one point Alice donned his white top hat and tails.
 During another song, not sure which (Ballad of Dwight Frye?), there was a complete scaffolding and hangman's noose.
 During the climax of the song, one of the guitar players put on an executioner's hood and led Alice up the stairs where he was 'hanged'.
 On another song Alice pulled out a small hatchet and started chopping up a toy doll on the stage.
 Gee the must've left some marks in the wooden stage floor!
-At one point, Alice had a can of Bud that he was sipping while he talked to the audience between songs.
+At one point, Alice had a can of Bud that he was sipping while he talked to the audience between song.

 I brought along my little camera that apparently had a problem advancing to the next frame.
 So I ended up with some double exposures.
-But the pictures will give you a small idea of what the show was like.
+But the pictures will give you a small idea of what the show was like

 That was the only time I saw Alice Cooper, but what a great show, even if it's sort of a jumbled memory now.